Generic Name: ivacaftor (EYE va KAF tor)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking ivacaftor?

 This medicine may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Grapefruits, Seville oranges, or grapefruit juice may interact with ivacaftor and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Avoid the use of these products while taking ivacaftor.

 Ivacaftor side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: